How To Prepare

 - You will swallow a small tube attached to

-instruments (transducers) that measure pressure.
+tools called transducers that measure pressure.
 The tube has holes in it that

 - You may be asked to swallow several times or to

-drink liquids while pressure measurements are taken.
+drink liquids while the pressure is checked.

 - You may be asked to swallow, not swallow, or hold your breath during the test.